calvinkawai/calvinkawai.github.io/blogs/rest_api.md

 ### Terminology

-**API** is a set of rules or protocols that enable softwares application to communicate with each other to exchange data **REST** is a software architectural pattern that defines a set of constrains.
+**API** is a set of rules or protocols that enable softwares application to communicate with each other to exchange data.

+**REST** is a software architectural pattern that defines a set of constrains.

 **RESTful API** delivers information of in one of following format, HTML, Json, PHP, Plain Text via http request.

 ### Constrains